Westfield High School (New Jersey): History

 By the late 1940s the Elm Street building had become much too small for the ever-growing student body.
 Students were being housed in the Elm Street building, the old Washington School as an annex, and two temporary structures on Walnut Street.
-To maintain and expand Westfield's high educational standards and experiences, a new high school building became imperative.

-The present building on Dorian Road was opened on February 4, 1952.
+A new high school building became imperative to maintain and expand Westfiel's high educational standards and experiences.
+The building on Dorian Road was opened on February 4, 1952.
 The staff, consisting of 42 teachers, taught 725 students in three curricula: business education, college preparatory, and general.
 In the first commencement from the new building, 203 students were graduated.

 Rapid growth in student enrollment necessitated further expansion.
 In September 1960, the high school gained an addition consisting of 17 new classrooms, two gymnasiums and a cafeteria.
 In the 1970s, four additional classrooms were added by the acquisition of the two portable buildings on Trinity Place.
 In 1962 Westfield instituted its first summer school program which was approved by the State Department of Education.
 With the retirement of Dr. Foose in 1969, Albert R. Bobal became the school's third principal.
 During the 1970s, each academic department opened its resource center where students could work independently or seek tutorial assistance from teachers.
 The Department of Special Services opened resource rooms at the high school so that specially trained teachers could help special needs youngsters to succeed.
 In 1979 Project 79, an alternative school-within-a-school, was created for at-risk students of average or above average ability.

 On November 9, 1971, John List murdered his wife, and mother and two other children and then drove to Westfield High School to watch his elder son John Jr., 15, play in a soccer game.
-After driving John Jr. home, List shot him repeatedly because, as misfire evidence showed, his son attempted to defend himself.
+After driving John Jr. home, List shot him repeatedly and as misfire evidence showed, his son attempted to defend himself but died.